web-platform-tests/wpt/docs/test-style-guidelines.md

 visible in the test, there are many techniques commonly used to add clarity and robustness to tests.
-Particularly for reftests, which rely wholly on how the page is rendered, the following should be considered and utilized when designing new tests.
+Particularly for reftests, which rely wholly on how the page is rendered, the following should be considered and used when designing new tests.

 ### Indicating success